 Early successes in implementation allow Rights and Resources Initiative (RRI) to tell a powerful story of impact—backed up by robust data—and to define a path forward for achieving recognition of community land rights at scale.
-Armed with this clearly articulated roadmap as well as a robust business case, RRI will leverage its extensive Coalition and allies across sectors to mobilize the ambition, coordinated investment, and monitoring necessary for long-term progress.
+Armed with this clearly articulated roadmap as well as a robust business case, RRI leverages its extensive coalition and allies across sectors to mobilize the ambition, coordinated investment, and monitoring necessary for long-term progress.

 Some examples of initiatives RRI has built to convene unlikely allies across silos to drive collective action include: